Post

 Modeling Example: Torricelli’s Theorem

-Torricelli’s theorem
+Torricelli’s Theorem

-The velocity of water flowing out under the influence of gravity is
+The velocity of water flowing out under the influence of gravity is:

 \[v(t)=0.600\sqrt{2gh(t)}.\]

-$h(t)$: Height of water above the hole at time $t$ $g=980\text{cm/s²}$: Gravitational acceleration at the Earth’s surface
+$h(t)$: Water height above the hole at time $t$ $g=980\text{cm/s²}$: Gravitational acceleration at the Earth’s surface

 1. Model Setup

-The outflow volume $\Delta V$ during a short time $\Delta t$ is
+The outflow volume $\Delta V$ during a short time $\Delta t$ is:

 \[\Delta V = Av\Delta t \qquad (A: \text{Area of the hole})\]